neelsoumya/survival_models/README.md

-Examples of plotting survival curves and time to event analysis
+Examples of plotting survival curves and time to event analysis.

 * Fitting a Kaplan-Meier and a Cox proportional hazards model